stronnag/inav-follow-me/README.md

 * Power up the Pico.
 * If the Pico is powered / connected via USB, then status information is provided over USB and may be viewed in any serial terminal.
 * Status data will be displayed on the OLED.
-  * When no valid data is available : "Init"
+  * When no valid data is available : "Initialised"
   * Once GPS time is available "HH:MM:SS"
 	* GPS Quality (0/1/2), no fix, GPS fix, DGPS fix.
 	* Number of satellites